Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/GET-REQUESTS.md

   referenced item.
 * _Last modified date_, which ideally will have a _datetime_ data type.
 * _[ETag](./REST-API.md#etags)_ value
-* _Provenance_ describing the source and/or modifications to the data.
+* _Lineage_ describing the source and/or modifications to the data.
+Recording the modifications may be useful for data that have been manipulated after receipt, for example an address that has been regularized by third party postal software.

 The following example demonstrates all forms of metadata.